sgandon/katacoda-scenarios/kubernetes/steps/deployment.md

-Deployment are a mean of gathering some resources toghether such as replicaset and pods.
+Deployment are a mean of gathering some resources together such as replicaset and pods.
 They also serve as a base for rolling upgrades.

 We usually do not use pods and replicasets manifests but most of the time create deployments